Egypt ex-general Shafik says sure of election win

 Shafik aides disputed that during the week, though the candidate himself kept a low profile.
 One spokesman for him said on Wednesday that exit polling showed the run-off vote was "too close to call".
 But Shafik's public statement, broadcast live, was a further step in efforts to challenge the Islamists.

-Morsy's supporters say they fear that the delay in announcing results may indicate an attempt to fix the result in favor of Shafik, who was Hosni Mubarak's last prime minister.
+Morsy's supporters say they fear that the delay in announcing results may indicate an attempt to fix the result in favour of Shafik, who was Hosni Mubarak's last prime minister.

 Shafik said that, if elected, he would offer to bring in a broad range of opinion into his administration.